 - Accident or Incident Reports: information may include name, age, gender, contact details, parent/carer/guardian or family details and contacts, health information including medical conditions, injuries, harm and treatment received.

-- Recruitment processes and forms: information may include, name, age, gender, contact details, parent/carer/guardian or family details and contacts, qualifications, previous work history, referee statements, prohibited employment declaration, working with children consent, and criminal record report.
+- Recruitment processes and forms: information may include, name, age, gender, contact details, parent/carer/guardian or family details and contacts, qualifications, previous work history, referee statements, prohibited employment declaration and criminal record report.

 - Payment of donation information forms: information may include name, age, gender, contact details, areas of interest or payment/transaction data.

 - Third parties such as telemarketers or mailing houses engaged to promote our activities.

 - Service contracts: information may include name, age, gender, contact details, qualifications, prohibited employment declaration or criminal record report